 - The point-based compensation in the above share price-related compensation in the fiscal year under review is the difference between the amount calculated by multiplying the points held by incumbent directors at the end of the fiscal year under review by the average closing price of Daikyo’s common stock on the Tokyo Stock Exchange during the first 30 trading days starting from the 45th trading day preceding the last day of the fiscal year under review and the amount calculated in the same way on the last day of the previous fiscal year.
 Share price-related compensation for directors retiring during the year under review, is the difference between the amount calculated by multiplying the similarly calculated amount at the end of the previous fiscal year by the average closing price of Daikyo’s common stock on the Tokyo Stock Exchange during the first 30 trading days starting from the 45th trading day preceding the retirement date.

-- In addition to the above, as final payment for retirement benefits, one outside director who retired in the fiscal year under review received ¥0 million, while one executive officer received ¥3 million, and one internal director who retired in fiscal 2013 received ¥0 million.
+- In addition to the above, as final payment for retirement benefits, executive officer who retired in the fiscal year under review received ¥7 million.

 - The above amounts do not include salaries for employees who are also executive officers.

 The total value of compensation of each officer of the Company

 Not stated because there are no personnel with total compensation of ¥100 million or more.

 Investment shares held solely for the purpose of investment

 For the year ended March 31, 2017 （Millions of yen） For the year ended March 31, 2018（Millons of yen） Total reported on